IzzulGod-Ai/Sorach1o-Chatbot/README.md

-# Sorach1o - AI Chatbot Platform
+# Sorach1o - AI Chatbot

 Sorach1o is a sophisticated web-based chatbot application that leverages the OpenRouter API to deliver intelligent, contextually relevant responses.
 Built with modern web technologies and hosted on Netlify, this application offers a seamless conversational AI experience while maintaining security best practices through serverless functions.